-The Organization received a reduction in rent from Sport PEI throughout the year of \$226 (2022 - \$1,234) in donations in-kind which has been recognized in the Statement of Operations.
+The Organization received a reduction in rent from Sport PEI throughout the year of \$757 (2023 - \$226) in donations in-kind which has been recognized in the Statement of Operations.

-The Organization received a reduction in bowling fees from Murphy's Community Centre throughout the year of \$2,940 (2022 - \$2,263) in donations in-kind which has been recognized in the Statement of Operations.
+The Organization received a reduction in bowling fees from Murphy's Community Centre throughout the year of \$7,724 (2023 - \$2,940) and a reduction of gymnasium fees of \$1,615 in donations in-kind, which have been recognized in the Statement of Operations.